scanner-research/esper-tv/README.md

 dc exec app ./scripts/setup.sh
 ```

 You have successfully setup Esper!
 Visit [http://localhost](http://localhost) (or whatever server you're running this on) to see the frontend and [http://localhost:8888](http://localhost:8888) to see the Jupyter notebook.
+To log into the Jupyter notebook, get the token by running `./scripts/jupyter-token.sh`.

+### Troubleshooting

+* **Permissions errors with pip**: either run pip with `sudo` or consider using a [virtualenv](https://virtualenv.pypa.io/en/stable/installation/).

+* **`os.getcwd()` fails**: please file an issue w/ reproducible steps if this happens.
+Should only occur on OS X.

 ## Demo
 First, enter the container with `dc exec app bash`.
 Then run: outside the container, run: